 Changing Lawmaker Opinions: Could Recreational Marijuana Be Next?

 One thing is that medical marijuana facilities are supposed to be businesses, professional in theme.
 This means finding photos, videos, and in-depth information on medical dispensaries is tough within Vermont.

 This approach was part of getting more conservative politicians on board in legalizing medical marijuana.
 Hopefully, this will all change when the governor accepts that the majority of resident in Vermont want to legalize recreational marijuana.

-These two medical marijuana dispensaries in Vermont were chosen because they provide patients with healing and high-quality products.
-And even though there aren’t too many medical marijuana dispensaries in Vermont, these dispensaries fight hard to provide patients with affordable, quality products and exceptional customer service.
+These two medical marijuana dispensaries in Vermont were chosen because they provide cardholders with healing and high-quality products.
+And even though there aren’t too many medical marijuana dispensaries in Vermont, these dispensaries fight hard to provide cardholders with affordable, quality products and exceptional customer service.